 Find More than the “Bear” Necessities at Denali National Park!Back To Blog

-The Denali Princess Wilderness Lodge is conveniently located just a mile from the entrance of Denali National Park and Preserve and rates start at just $99 per night this month.
+The Denali Princess Wilderness Lodge is conveniently located just a mile from the entrance of Denali National Park and Preserve.
 Home to more than six million acres of wildlife and Mount McKinley, North America’s tallest peak, the park is roughly the size of Massachusetts!
 In addition to the mighty brown bear, the park is home to moose, caribou, Dall sheep, wolves, foxes and more.
 Guests can tour the park and view its furry inhabitants on the full-day Tundra Wilderness Tour or shorter Natural History Tour.
 Be sure and bring extra camera batteries — both tours give visitors a broad introduction to the park with ample opportunities for photos and video.

 A two-hour drive south of the national park, Mt.
-McKinley Princess Wilderness Lodge is located in Denali State Park and currently has rates starting as low as $79 per night.
+McKinley Princess Wilderness Lodge is located in Denali State Park.
 The lodge offers a more off-the-beaten path wilderness experience with convenient access to the national park bear-viewing tours.
 Its south side location of the park also provides travelers incredible views of Mt.
 McKinley, access to great hiking trails and the nearby Chulitna River, as well as a daily shuttle to the eclectic town of Talkeetna.
 Other outdoor adventures abound here with river rafting, boat safaris, horseback riding, flightseeing tours and even a stunning Mt.
 McKinley rail tour from Anchorage, Fairbanks, and either Princess lodge in between.